liyanlin06/liyanlin06.github.io/index.md

 Greetings and thanks for visiting my homepage.

 My name is Yanlin Li.
 I am a final year undergraduate in [School of Software](https://www.sc.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/) in China.
 From August 2024, I am going to be a Master of Computing (Aritificial Intelligence) in the [School of Computing](https://www.comp.nus.edu.sg/) at [National University of Singapore](https://nus.edu.sg/).
-Please refer to my [CV](./assets/files/CV20240506.pdf) for more detailed information.

 I am actively looking for <font color='red'>PhD/RA</font> positions in 2026 Spring or 2026 Fall.
 Contact me if you have any leads!
 Deeply obliged.